Blaine Bartholomew, PhD

 M.S. in Molecular Biology, University of Southern Mississippi

-Research interests: Roles of yeast ISW2 catalytic subunit C-terminus domains in nucleosome remodeling
+Research interests: Roles the ISW2 catalytic subunit's C-terminal domains in nucleosome remodeling in yeast.

 Soumyadipta Kundu, Graduate Student